This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 - Quick and tasty: Blends in minutes with a naturally creamy, refreshing flavor that feels like a treat.

-- Balanced meal replacement: Healthy fats, fruit carbs, and about 20 grams of protein help keep you full and energized.
+- Balanced meal replacement: Healthy fats, fruit carbs, and over 20 grams of protein help keep you full and energized.

-- Nutritional powerhouse: Packed with fiber, potassium, leafy greens, and vitamins to fuel your day the plant-based way.
+- Nutritional powerhouse: Packed with fiber, potassium, leafy green vegetables, and vitamins to fuel your day the plant-based way.

 Save Recipe for Later!